EzioGalante/ProjetPOO/EasyBid/test/readmeTestingInfo.txt

 		- testEquals :
 			+ creates 2 instances of Product with same name
 			+ checks that the equals method for Products returns true

+		- testRealiseSale :
+			+ makes 2 Products with same name
+			+ adds them to the  the "knownUsers" list
+			+ creates Prodct and publishes it
+			+ calls the realiseSale method
+			+ assert money flow was correctly handled
+			+ asserts owner was updated.

 --> users :